dojo/docs/dojox/data/FileStore.rst

 .. contents ::
     :depth: 3

-The dojox.data.FileStore is a lightweight javascript implementation for accessing details about a remote FileSystem.
+The dojox.data.FileStore is a lightweight JavaScript implementation for accessing details about a remote FileSystem.
 This includes being able to search the filesystem to locate file names, display path information, file sizes, if it’s a directory or not, and if a directory, what children files are contained within it.
 The dojox.data.FileStore is also an excellent example of how DataStores can do lazy-loading.

 The datastore implementation and its example PHP back-end by default do not inflate the child file objects of a DataStore file item.
 This allows it to quickly return information about a file without having to return everything, while at the same time providing hooks that allow for the extra information to be gathered on-demand.